 My name is Gabriele Goria.
 I am an actor, theatre pedagogue, and kung fu teacher.
 Since 2014, I have worked as a teacher of Tai Chi at different departments of the Theatre Academy of Helsinki (dance department, PEDA, and LAPS).
 As a doctoral candidate at the Performing Arts Research Centre (Tutke), I am currently developing an artistic research on meditative silence.

 My background includes Tai Chi, Shaolin, and other styles of traditional Kung Fu of North China, in the lineage of Master Chang Dsu Yao.
 I have practiced martial arts since the age of six.

 After my graduation at the Theatre Academy Silvio D’Amico (Roma, 2001), I have worked as an actor and director for two renowned Theatre Companies in Torino: Compagnia Anna Bolens and Torino Spettacoli.
 I have taught acting in diverse contexts, including primary schools, secondary schools, universities and corporate entities.

-My current research topic is Vipassana meditation, investigated as an artistic practice in its own right.
+My current research topic is meditation, investigated as an artistic practice in its own right.
 The first artistic production of my doctoral research was a ten-day public meditation retreat, held in the entrance hall of the Theatre Academy of Helsinki: Sharing silence (Teak, October 2018).
 I lead workshops and seminars of acting, stage fighting, physical theatre, Shaolin, and Tai Chi in Finland and Italy.

 Goria, G. 2014.
 Moving the Silence.
 In: Mimesis Journal.
 Torino: Accademia University Press.
 Vol. 3.
 N. 1, pp. 66-77

 Goria, G. 2015.
 Active Silence – reinventing spirituality through art-research.
 Milano: Mimesis